patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/PatternFly-AI/conversation-design/chatbots.md

 Common chatbot uses include:
 - Providing customer assistance, when waiting for human help would take longer
 - Connecting users with resources, to streamline the process of searching for resources on their own
+- Using natural language to share information with users (requires generative AI support)
 - Assisting users with common, recurring tasks

 Before building a chatbot, ask yourself the following questions: